 But calamity struck while Denison was working on the follow-up to his eighth album, 2008’s Carry the Weight (Militia).
 His father fell terminally ill, and Denison took a break from music-making in order to care for him.
 He helped friend and producer Devin Greenwood build the Honey Jar, a recording studio in Brooklyn, and when he finally returned to finish the EP he had started recording, he instead found himself putting together enough material for a full-length—The Ones Who Wait (Asthmatic Kitty, 2012)—a whole album created, in a sense, by accident.

-For Denison Witmer, Denison takes the same spirit of quiet acceptance that he has brought to life’s mysteries, happy accidents, and even calamities, and turns it towards—as the title might suggest—himself.
+On the 2013 self-titled album, also released on Asthmatic Kitty Records, Denison took the same spirit of quiet acceptance that he has brought to life’s mysteries, happy accidents, and even calamities, and turns it towards—as the title might suggest—himself.
 Citing inspirations as different as Rilke’s Letters to a Young Poet and the life of knuckleball pitcher R.A.
 Dickey, he reflects on the life he’s led, from his earliest days on the road.

 “Looking over the arc of a career, there are moments when you got it right and moments where you didn’t,” says Denison.
 “For me, music’s always about the process.
 It’s not always about the final product; it’s more about the journey.
 You work song by song and album by album in pursuit of something—I really try to trust that approach.”